-Session Session 1: Overview, Introduction and The Rights-Based Model of Disability 30 min Activity 1A: Welcome, Introductions, and Group Agreements 60 min Activity 1B: Networking to Get Working 90 min Activity 1C: The Rights-Based Model of Disability
+Session 1: Overview, Introduction and The Rights-Based Model of Disability 30 min Activity 1A: Welcome, Introductions, and Group Agreements 60 min Activity 1B: "Have you ever?"
+A game to start to get to know the range of experiences among us.
+90 min Activity 1C: The Rights-Based Model of Disability Session 2: What are Sexual and Reproductive Health and Rights (SRHR)?

-Session 2: What are Sexual and Reproductive Health and Rights (SRHR)?
 15 min Question and Answer (Q&A)/Reflections from Prior Session(s) 30 min Activity 2A: What are Sexual and Reproductive Health and Rights (SRHR)?
-75 min Activity 2B: SRHR Key Concepts Quiz (Optional) 60 min Activity 2C: Informed Consent Fishbowl
+75 min Activity 2B: SRHR Key Concepts Quiz (Optional) 60 min Activity 2C: Quality of Care and Informed Consent Case Studies